Choosing Your Mobile Home Floor Plan

-“Measure your furniture, antique or not, and bring a measuring tape along to your mobile home showings.”
+“Measure your furniture, and bring a measuring tape along to your mobile home showings.”

 Do you have antiques passed down from past generations?
 These items are usually bulkier than furniture presented in lot model homes so it won’t be immediately obvious whether these items will fit or not.

-Measure your furniture, antique or not, and bring a measuring tape along to your mobile home showings.
-Furnishing a home isn’t always cheap, so be prepared and confident that you won’t have an extra expense of new furniture if you don’t want it.
+Measure your furniture, and bring a measuring tape along to your mobile home showings.
+Furnishing a home isn’t always cheap, so be prepared and confident that you won’t have the extra expense of new furniture if you don’t want it.

 The Tru Home’s “Elation” pictured above.

-A lot of mobile home buyers are purchasing their first home while their children are very young or not yet born.
-Others may have older children about to graduate.
-Some are even retired, ready to cut down on the maintenance of their large property.
+A lot of mobile home buyers are purchasing their first home while their children are very young or even on the way.
+Others may have older children about to graduate, and some are even retired, ready to cut down on the maintenance of their large property.

 All of these seasons of life will require homes that meet those specific needs.
 The more purposeful you are about your family’s current and future needs, the more content you will be in your new home.
 There is a floor plan to satisfy everyone’s wish list, just be careful that you’re only wishing for what your family really needs.